 While the Bushmaster Adaptive Combat Rifle (ACR) is not an AR, this new gas-piston-operated carbine capitalizes on AR ergonomics while offering tool-less barrel-swap capabilities—with no extra parts needed.
 The ACR was originally conceived by Magpul as the Masada, but Bushmaster later took over the tweaking and production of the gun, providing the needed horsepower to bring it to market successfully.
 The result is a well-designed shooter, available in 5.56 NATO and eventually 6.8 mm SPC with the potential for even more flexibility down the road.

-The ACR's futuristic profile is eerily similar to FNH's SCAR family, but the functional differences I found on the ACR tell me its designers took their time developing it.
+Fit and Feel The ACR's futuristic profile is eerily similar to FNH's SCAR family, but the functional differences I found on the ACR tell me its designers took their time developing it.
 The grip angle, selector placement, sight plane and magazine are similar to what we've grown accustomed over nearly five decades with the AR platform.
 The differences start from there and are noticeable in both handling and function.
 In both the Basic (fixed stock, no fore-end rails, A2-style flash suppressor) and Enhanced (side-folding stock, fore-end rails, AAC flash suppressor) configurations, an adjustable cheekpiece allows relative comfort in obtaining a good sight picture.

 The Enhanced model's folding stock locks in the extended position by way of large detent.
 The robust, metal receptacle and polymer, spring-loaded catch locked up solidly.
 I've seen other polymer-catch folding stocks that "break" into the folded position unintentionally, but the ACR I tested did not have that problem.
 The folding stock also has six collapsible positions, allowing ample length-of-pull adjustment for different-sized shooters, an array of optics mounts, use of body armor and a multitude of firing positions.
 To adjust in or out, users must simultaneously squeeze two buttons on either side of the stock.
 This prevents any chance of inadvertent collapse due to contact with the bottom-mounted release common on M4-style collapsibles.
 The stock isn't locked when folded, but does rest in a light detent, allowing rapid deployment should the need arise.